BelledonneCommunications/linphone-sdk/lime/README.md

 - *lime*: Complete testing of all features provided by the library.
 Requires a live X3DH server on localhost
 - *multidomains*: Tests specific to the server multidomain management.
 Requires a live X3DH server on localhost, does not work with the nodejs server provided with the library.
 - *server*: Tests some server configuration(resource usage limitation).
 Requires a live X3DH server on localhost, does not work with the nodejs server provided with the library.
-- *C_ffi*: Available only if C interface is enabled, test the C89 foreign function interface
-- *JNI*: Available only if JNI is enabled, test the Java foreign function interface

 Library settings